by the numbers

 Protestant Dones aren't looking back.

 After the Exodus, God's people worshipped God as King, saying “The LORD shall reign forever and ever,” Exodus 15:16-18.
-"Yet God is my king ...who did divide the sea," sings Asaph in Psalm 74.
+That is, God is above all man-made leaders.

 But 500 years later, in the time of Samuel, the people wanted to appear special before their neighbors (to become the more popular church, if you will) and so demanded a man-king, someone who could give them stature and popularity.